issamhammad/RETSManager/README.md

     4- Edit RETS_Manager/setting.py to enable DOCKER=TRUE (This will enable PostgreSQL database which is used via a docker-container rather than the local SQLite)

+    5- [Optional]: Adjust update period by modifying ddf_manager/ddf.py

-    5- Build the docker-container using '$docker-compose build'
+    6- Build the docker-container using '$docker-compose build'

-    6- Start all containers using '$docker-compose up' **Due to containers dependencies some errors will appear initially but then everything gets resolved automatically.
+    7- Start all containers using '$docker-compose up' **Due to containers dependencies some errors will appear initially but then everything gets resolved automatically.

-    7- Confirm everything is working by going to <instance_ip>
+    8- Confirm everything is working by going to <instance_ip>

-    8- If the documentation loads then everything should be working.
+    9- If the documentation loads then everything should be working.

+    10- Following an update media files will be found under /media/